NEET UG 2021: When and where to check result of medical entrance

 Challenges made by the students will be verified by the experts and if the objections are found valid, NTA will revise the answer key.
 The final answer key of NEET UG 2021 will be prepared after considering the challenges and the result will be based on the final answer key.
 In any case of clarification, students can contact NTA through Phone number – 011-40759000 or can email at neet@nta.ac.in.

+The decision was taken after numerous requests from students.
+“On receiving numerous requests from the candidates, the National Testing Agency is opening the window for filling up of the second set of information particulars of the first and second phase of online application form for NEET (UG) 2021,” reads the notification.

-Now, that the answer key is out, the result of the National Eligibility cum Entrance Test (NEET 2021) is likely to get declared soon.
+As the last date for these changes is October 26, the result of the National Eligibility cum Entrance Test (NEET) 2021 will be announced after October 26.

 Once released, students will be able to check their results on ntaneet.nic.in.